next-step/kotlin-racingcar/README.md

 - [x] Generate number for each round and move car randomly
 - [x] Print the current state of cars for each round
 - [x] Check edge case and fix errors

+## Step4 - Winner

+- [ ] Add name property in RacingCar
+- [ ] Validate name length does not exceed 5 characters
+- [ ] Make possible user to enter each car's name
+- [ ] Print car name before printing its movement
+- [ ] Print winner after printing state of each car's movement
+- [ ] Check edge case and fix errors